ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-04-swift-essentials-variables-data-types-and-more-part-1.md

 let name = "Laura"
 {%- endhighlight -%}

-This sets `name` to the value `Laura`, and we cannot assign a different value to it later.
+This sets `name` to the value "Laura", and we cannot assign a different value to it later.

-Constants are good to prevent accidental changes to important values, ensuring data integrity.
-Also, constants make your code cleaver and more predictable, as the values they hold are fixed.
+Constants are good for preventing accidental changes to important values, ensuring data integrity.
+They also make your code clearer and more predictable, as the values they hold are fixed.

-So, consider this to know how to use in your code.
+So, consider this when deciding how to use variables and constants in your code.

 ## Data Types: Defining the Nature of Data

 In programming, we need a way to categorize the kinds of data our variables and constants can hold.
 These categories are called **data types**.

 Think of data types as defining the "nature" or "essence" of the data.
-It tells Swift how to interpret and manipulate the information.
+They tell Swift how to interpret and manipulate the information.
 Here are some essential data types in Swift:

 ### String: For Textual Data